Best Backyard Inflatable Pools In 2022

 Diving right in (no pun intended), we have the Quick Set Inflatable Pool by Summer Waves.
 If you are looking for something perfect for a small family, then this is a notable option.
 Its depth of 2.5 ft means that kids can stand and reach the bottom easily and adults can soak up just enough water to cool down and enjoy a good splash.

 What made us look twice at this design is its no-nonsense approach.
 It sets up quickly and is ready for water in just ten minutes.
-This means that over-excited children (or “grown-ups”) don’t have to wait too long before they can caper around in their new above ground swimming pool.
+This means that over-excited children (or “grown-ups”) don’t have to wait too long before they can caper around in their new pool.
 It’s also made with three PVC layers and inner polyester side-walls – so, users can play boisterously without worrying about wear and tear.

 Measures 8 feet in diameter and it’s 2.5 feet deep